 Download the full US criteria and explanations for award here: BLUE FLAG USA BEACH CRITERIA 2021.
+Criteria strengthened by working groups are included in the document as track changes to highlight the differences between international requirements and US national requirements.
 Flyers for each criteria category and a checklist by criteria can be found in Tools and Resources.

 Beaches interested in achieving the Blue Flag award will go through the following steps to award.